cscorley/dissertation/chapters/5_discussion/2_dit.md

 With respect to \done, we will investigate the queries and effectiveness measures between the batch snapshot and batch changesets in detail.

-\todo{We will first discuss all systems, and then each subject system in turn.}

 For the 1055 queries across all systems, 154 queries return the same effectiveness measure in both approaches, or about 14.6% of the time.
 Of these 154 queries, 58 (5.5%) share an effectiveness measure of 1 (the best possible